-W. ACKERMANN is currently developing [ausgestalten] his earlier consistency proof (presented in § 2 of the present volume) by applying the kind of transfinite induction that is used by GENTZEN in order for it to be valid for the full number-theoretic formalism.
+W. ACKERMANN is currently extending his earlier consistency proof (presented in § 2 of the present volume) by applying the kind of transfinite induction that is used by GENTZEN in order to make it valid for the full number-theoretic formalism.

-If this succeeds-for which there is a great chance-, HILBERT's original approach would be rehabilitated with respect to its effectiveness.
-In any case, already GENTZEN's proof justifies the view that the temporary fiasco of proof theory was merely due to the fact that too strong methodological requirements had been imposed on the theory.
-For sure, the final decision about the fate of proof theory will be based on the task of proving the consistency of analysis.
+If this succeeds-which seems quite likely-HILBERT's original approach would be rehabilitated with respect to its effectiveness.
+In any case, GENTZEN's proof already justifies the view that the temporary fiasco of proof theory was merely due to the fact that methodological requirements had been imposed on the theory which were too strong.
+To be sure, the final decision about the fate of proof theory will be based on the task of proving the consistency of analysis.

-A few separate considerations to the train of thought developed in §§ 1-5 of the present volume are added as "supplements".
-Two of these complement the considerations in § 5: Supplement II which is about making precise the notion of computable function (that has been successfully implemented recently with various methods) and presents the facts related to this problem space which can be easily developed following the remaining considerations of the book.
-A. CHURCH's theorem about the impossibility of a general solution to the decision problem for the predicate calculus is applied in this connection; furthermore, Supplement III in which some questions pertaining to the deductive propositional logic are discussed, and which also contains additional remarks to the considerations about the "positive logic" formulated in § 3 of the first volume.
+A few considerations that are distinct from to the train of thought developed in §§ 1-5 of the present volume are added as "supplements".
+Two of these complement the considerations in § 5: Supplement II is about making precise the notion of computable function (as has been successfully implemented recently with various methods) and presents the facts related to this circle of problems, and can be easily developed following the remaining considerations of the book.
+A. CHURCH's theorem about the impossibility of a general solution to the decision problem for the predicate calculus is applied in this connection.
+In Supplement III some questions pertaining to the deductive propositional logic are discussed, and it also contains additional remarks to the considerations about the "positive logic" formulated in § 3 of the first volume.

-Various deductive formalisms for analysis are set up in the Supplement IV and it is shown how the theory of the real numbers and also that of the numbers of the second number class are obtained from them.
+Various deductive formalisms for analysis are set up in Supplement IV, and it is shown how the theory of the real numbers and also that of the numbers of the second number class are obtained from them.

-Supplement I contains an overview of the rules of the predicate calculus and its application to formalized axiom systems, as well as remarks about possible modifications of the predicate calculus, and a compilation of various concept formations and results from the first volume.
-In view of the already huge amount of material various proof-theoretic themes could not be addressed in this book: In particular, the theme of the multi-sorted predicate calculus, which was dealt with first in HERBRAND's thesis and recently in more detail by ARNOLD SCHMIDT (in Mathematische Annalen, vol.115).
+Supplement I contains an overview of the rules of the predicate calculus and its application to formalized axiom systems, as well as remarks about possible modifications of the predicate calculus, and a compilation of various definitions and results from the first volume.

+In view of the already enormous amount of material, various proof-theoretic themes could not be addressed in this book: in particular, the topic of multisorted predicate calculus, which was dealt with first in HERBRAND's thesis and recently in more detail by ARNOLD SCHMIDT (in Mathematische Annalen, vol.115).

-Certain considerations that could be found in HILBERT's lectures and in discussions with HILBERT, but that only remained isolated remarks or that had not been sufficiently clarified, are not presented: In particular, the approaches regarding the definitions of numbers of the second number class by usual (i.e., not transfinite) recursion, and those concerning the use of symbols for species [Gattungssymbolen], in particular those that are introduced by explicit or recursive definitions.
+Certain considerations that could be found in HILBERT's lectures and in discussions with HILBERT, but that only remained isolated remarks or that had not been sufficiently clarified, are not presented: in particular, the approaches regarding the definitions of numbers of the second number class by common (i.e., not transfinite) recursion, and those concerning the use of type symbols [Gattungssymbolen], in particular those that are introduced by explicit or recursive definitions.

-The present volume has been formulated following closely the first volume; the connection with it is also strengthened by frequent references to page numbers.
-On the other hand, the compilation of terms and theorems from the first volume given in Supplement I and the recapitulation in part b), section 1 is intended to render the reading of the second volume largely independent of the first volume.
+The the present volume follows the first volume closely; this connection is also strengthened by frequent references to page numbers.
+On the other hand, the compilation of terms and theorems from the first volume given in Supplement I and the recapitulation in part b), section 1 is intended to render the reading of the second volume largely independent of the first one.
 The reader who is already somewhat familiar with logical formalization and with the questions addressed by proof theory will be able to follow the considerations of the second volume without knowledge of the first one.

-At any rate, it is recommended for the reader of the present volume to start with § 1 of Supplement I. Furthermore, he should make use of the page references only when he feels the need to do so in the particular passages.
+In any case, it is recommended that the reader of the present volume start with § 1 of Supplement I. Furthermore, he should make use of the page references only when he feels the need to do so in the particular passages.